 Immediately upon moving up, dancers should request a new card.

-When a Beginner or Novice dancer loses their card, they can receive a replacement in that category for ONLY 6 months from the date of original registration for that category.
+When a Beginner, Novice or Intermediate dancer loses their card, they can receive a replacement in that category for ONLY 6 months from the date of original registration for that category.
 This does not apply to any dancer who lost their card prior to 2001.
 After 6 months the dancer automatically advances to the next category.

-If an Intermediate or Premier dancer loses their card, they can receive a replacement card by submitting a registration form and the necessary information.
+If a Premier dancer loses their card, they can receive a replacement card by submitting a registration form and the necessary information.

 Back to top